-Intuitive eating is an approach that teaches you how to listen to your own body when making decisions about food, which is what I think may of us could use more of right now.
+Intuitive eating is an approach that teaches you how to listen to your own body when making decisions about food, which is what I think many of us could use more of right now.
 With intuitive eating, you learn to use your innate body wisdom and distinguish between your physical and emotional feelings of hunger and satisfaction.
 As simple as this approach may seem, it takes a lot of practice and letting go of years of conditioning learned from dieting and today’s society.

 How to Eat Intuitively + 3 tips to start now!

-When we begin to listen to our body and give it what it wants, we begin to transform our relationship to food and our body.
+When we begin to listen to our body and give it what it wants, we begin to transform our relationship with food and our body.
 We can know when we are hungry for food vs. hungry for distraction or filling a void in ourselves.

 Intuitive Eating is for you if you struggle with: